-Dr. Bryan Hayes graduated from Worcester Polytechnic Institute in 2000 with a degree in Chemistry.
-He was president of the Pi Tau chapter in his senior year and continued as the alumni representative for two years following his graduation.
+Dr. Bryan Hayes graduated from Worcester Polytechnic Institute in 2000 with a degree in chemistry.
+He was president of the Pi Tau chapter in his senior year and continued as the alumni repfffresentative for two years following his graduation.
 After working in drug discovery for two years, he went back to school to pursue a Doctor of Pharmacy degree.
-In 2005, he graduated from Massachusetts College of Pharmacy and Health Sciences and then completed a one-year, post graduate pharmacy residency at UMass Memorial Medical Center in Worcester, MA.
+In 2005, he graduated from the Massachusetts College of Pharmacy and Health Sciences and then completed a one year, post-graduate pharmacy residency at UMass Memorial Medical Center in Worcester, MA.
 Bryan then moved to Baltimore with his wife to complete a two-year, clinical toxicology fellowship at the University of Maryland School of Pharmacy/Maryland Poison Center.
-His current position is an Attending Pharmacist for Emergency Medicine and Toxicology at the Massachusetts General Hospital in Boston.
+His current position is attending pharmacist for emergency medicine and toxicology at the Massachusetts General Hospital in Boston.
 He is board-certified in Clinical Toxicology and is president-elect for the American Board of Applied Toxicology.

-Bryan’s educational passion is in teaching practical emergency medicine pharmacology to improve patient care at the bedside.
+Bryan’s educational passion is teaching practical emergency medicine pharmacology to improve bedside patient care.
 With this in mind he created the Capsules series, a free, online curriculum that distills complex principles into easy-to-apply concepts.
 Capsules is hosted at ALiEMU.com (Academic Life in Emergency Medicine University) with over 5,000 users.
-Bryan is active on Twitter as @PharmERToxGuy and is Chief Science Officer for the Academic Life in Emergency Medicine blog.
+Bryan is active on Twitter as @PharmERToxGuy and is chief science officer for the Academic Life in Emergency Medicine blog.
 He has been honored with an Outstanding Teaching Award from the University of Maryland Department of Emergency Medicine’s residency program and Preceptor of the Year Awards from both the University of Maryland Medical Center’s pharmacy residency program and the Maryland Society of Health-System Pharmacy.
 In 2017, Bryan became the first pharmacist to receive a faculty appointment from the Harvard Medical School’s Department of Emergency Medicine.

 With regard to his experiences in Zeta Psi, Bryan sees it as being an extremely formative role in the development of his leadership skills: